pavanironanki/Landing_Online_Shopping/React_Single_Page_Website-main/README.md

 # React_Single_Page_Website

 # **Description**
-This project is just a Random site to get idea of react and its states.
+This project is a single-page React application built to explore the fundamentals of React.js, state management, and routing.
+It consists of multiple sections and navigation functionality.
-On the landing page you see nabar on the top consist of different navigation buttons of different pages, project consist of 4 pages namely Home, Services, products and Signup.
-I have not apply any signup window here, on clicking on signUp you will move to footer,
+This project is a single-page website built using React.js, demonstrating React Router, state management, and styled components.
+It consists of a smooth navigation bar, multiple pages, and a responsive UI optimized for desktop and mobile users.